top of page

 KID BE KID – On Songs That Can Make Pain Go Away

 What is fascinating about Oded’s work is that each painting has its own story, its own situation.
 There is no method, and each time we see a different approach, a completely new scenario.
+There is something fresh and alive about it.

 An Oded Jacob's painting called Border Guard